| Earth Agents Forum Where we discuss things revalent to the group |

 Since it's discovery in 1996, the mirror neurons within the brains of social animals are thought to have a very strong role to play in the development of empathy.
 In fact, brains of those who suffer from psychopathy have been found to have a good percentage less mirror neutrons than the average person.

-comprehend and vicariously experience what another person is going through is a key step in the evolution of Morality.
+According to Professor of Neuroscience Jean Decety (University of Chicago), the ability to comprehend and vicariously experience what another person is going through is a key step in the evolution of Morality.
 As psychopaths lack empathy, the number ratio of mirror neurons between a psychopath's brain and the brain of a normal person with empathic capability lends strong physical credence to Decety's findings.

 Morality As Byproduct of Rationality: